-2012-present: Fostering sustainability through economic tough times late 2000s, poor funding environments and large deficits, particularly in urban schools, have constrained the growth of PATHS.
+2012-present: Fostering sustainability through economic tough timesUnfortunately, as the desire among schools to implement SEL programs has grown, their capabilities to do so have shrunk.
+Following the recession of the late 2000s, poor funding environments and large deficits, particularly in urban schools, have constrained the growth of PATHS.
 Greenberg sees this as one of the largest issues facing PATHS today.
 Research from Washington State Institute for Public Policy suggests that investing in the PATHS Curriculum returns \$15 of saving for every \$1 spent, but those savings are likely to be captured by other public systems, such as the juvenile justice system, not schools.